 Hack #10: The Leaky Faucet

-A leaky tap is the time-old plumbing nightmare.
+A leaky tap is a time-old plumbing nightmare.
 Even though it’s one of the most annoying household problems, a leaky faucet can slip to the very bottom of our to-do lists again and again and again.
 To stop the constant drip-drip-drip, secure a washcloth around the faucet with a rubber band.
 Then, when you’re ready to tackle the issue at the source, turn off the water, remove the tap body, put in a new washer or O-ring, and reassemble.
 Done!
 The same thing works for leaky pipes, but you’ll want to put a bucket underneath as well.

 Want more Amarillo plumbing tips?